Reviewing Software License Agreements

 If hardware is included in the deal, make sure that the software and hardware warranties are coordinated and integrated with each other.
-If the hardware is recommended by the licensor but purchased directly from the hardware manufacturer, make sure that the licensor is obligated (at least secondarily) to correct problems or (at a minimum) to provide reasonable cooperation with the licensee, at no cost, to ensure that problems are remedied.
-(Beware of the finger-pointing problem and be sure that the licensee cannot get trapped between a software licensor claiming it's a hardware problem and the hardware vendor claiming it's a software problem.)
+If the hardware is dictated by the licensor but purchased directly from the hardware manufacturer, make sure that the licensor is obligated (at least secondarily) to correct problems or (at a minimum) to provide reasonable cooperation with the licensee, at no cost, to ensure that problems are remedied.
+(Beware of the finger-pointing problem and be sure that the licensee cannot get trapped between a software licensor claiming it's a hardware problem and the hardware vendor claiming it's a software problem).

-Ideally the licensee would have the right to transfer the software in connection with its sale of the related hardware.
+Ideally, the licensee would have the right to transfer the software in connection with its sale of the related hardware.
 At a minimum, it should have the right to assign the license (and maintenance contract) to any successor business.